globis-org/aozorabunko-extractor/README.md

 ### 5. Clean up texts

-It removes markups special to Aozora Bunko in the text (`テキスト`) fields as long as possible.
+This removes Aozora-Bunko-specific markups in the text (`テキスト`) fields as much as possible.

 ```bash
 bundle exec ./clean_text_in_json.rb --in tmp/aozorabunko-dedupe.json > tmp/aozorabunko-dedupe-clean.json